eggworg/discordbot/README.md

 ### Setting up

 If you do not have a bot application created yet, click [here](https://discordapp.com/developers/applications) and create a new application.
-The 'app name' will be your bot's username.
-The 'app icon' will be your bot's icon.
+The `app name` will be your bot's username.
+The `app icon` will be your bot's icon.
 Don't add any URIs.
 App description can be left empty.
 For example:

 ![application](https://cloud.githubusercontent.com/assets/24867967/21583888/a5a410fe-d061-11e6-9a18-5b7a7293b88e.png?raw=true)